M4dNation/gpm/README.md

 ## ABOUT

 GPM (Git Project Manager) is an utility entirely written in bash enabling Git repository configuration and source code versionning with a question/answer configuration without knowing any command.
-Many functionnalities are handled, please check ## Functionnalities for more information.
+Many functionnalities are handled, please check the section called <<Functionnalities >> for more information.

 ## AUTHORS